Robust Sequential Online Prediction with Dynamic Ensemble of Multiple Models: A Review: Theories

-This setting assumes that the model switching process is totally guided by the observations, other than any prior knowledge of the modeler.
-When BDEMM is used to select one correct model from a number of candidate ones to describe a static dataset whose data items arrive sequentially, then this operator is preferable for use to the others, which shall be introduced in what follows.
+This selection assumes that the model switching process is solely driven by the observed data, regardless of any prior knowledge of the modeler.
+When BDEMM is used to choose a single correct model from several candidate models to represent a stationary dataset whose data points come in a sequence, this operator is preferable over the others discussed below.